Shlomi-Lantser/CE-assignment/README.md

-14.Created an costum health probe with the following settings :
+14.Created an health probe with the following settings :
   * Name : app-gw-to-ingress-aks
   * Protol : HTTP
   * Host : myapp.com